MSc Audiology / Course details

 - further develop your research and critical skills by undertaking a piece of original research and presenting your findings via a research dissertation.

-You will have the opportunity to attend some professional practice lectures and workshops alongside healthcare scientists from a variety of fields.
+You will have the opportunity to attend some professional practice lectures and workshops.

-Gain valuable practical experience through a one-week clinical placement, either in an NHS audiology department in the north-west or the independent sector.
+Gain valuable practical experience through an optional one-week clinical placement, either in an NHS audiology department in the north-west or the independent sector.
 Please note, during the coronavirus pandemic, the process of clinical placement arrangements may have to be altered to align with the advice of our professional bodies.
-These being RCCP and HCPC.
+These being the British Academy of Audiology (BAA), the Academy for Healthcare Science (ACHS) and the Health and Care Professions Council (HCPC).

 You will be required to design and complete a research project as part of the course, helping develop your research skills and giving you the opportunity to focus on a specific area of interest within audiology.